Clean Water Donation - World Water Day

 "This project highlights the close link between water, life and well-being.
 By providing education on hygiene and creating training opportunities, this projects is a great example of the holistic approach that we must take to make sure the impact we make remains effective and sustainable in the long term," said Li Serra, Managing Director of the GF Water Foundation.

-Fostering sustainable sommunities and wildlife conservation in Kenya
+Fostering sustainable communities and wildlife conservation in Kenya

 Situated just north of Mount Kenya National Park, the local communities around LEWA Wildlife Conservancy are reliant on agriculture and pastoralism.
 They face many challenges due to climate change and unsustainable practices – leading to scarcity in water supply during dry seasons.